anyfin/bankid/README.md

 const client = new BankId.BankIdClient({
   production: true,
   pfx: "PATH_TO_YOUR_PFX", // alternatively also accepts buffer
-  passphrase: "YOUR_PASSPHRASE"
+  passphrase: "YOUR_PASSPHRASE",
 });
 ```

 ### PFX path

-When providing a pfx path it is expected to be based on the current working directory from where the script is run.
+When providing a pfx path, it is expected to be based on the current working directory from where the script is run:

-Example:

 ```
 .